Please bear with us while we update this page.

 Design & Technology

-Our Foundation Subjects are covered using the Cornerstones Currciulum.
+Our Foundation Subjects are covered using the Cornerstones Curriculum.
 The Interactive Learning Projects mix learning from a variety of subjects through 4 corners - Engage, Develop, Innovate & Express.
 Currently, all classes cover two ILP projects over the course of the year to allow sufficient depth and coverage of the topics.